 Checking Our Work

 Once we have saved the changes to the slow page, re-run the requests in your web browser before returning to FusionReactor.
 You should notice that the page executes noticeably faster.

 Switch over to FusionReactor and click on the Request history again.

 Bingo.
 The request only took 6ms to execute.
 You can now deploy your changes and look forward to accepting your hero medal from your client and/or boss.

 A Happy Ending

-FusionReactor is a powerful ally to have in your pocket whenever you develop or troubleshoot a web application.
+FusionReactor is a powerful ally to have in your pocket whenever you develop or troubleshoot slow pages.
 It can help you identify bottlenecks in your software even before you deploy to production.
-If you’d like to learn more about FusionReactor, be sure to check out FusionReactor’s YouTube channel for a variety of tutorials and different ways to help your CFML development processes.
+If you’d like to learn more about FusionReactor, be sure to check out FusionReactor’s videos for a variety of tutorials and different ways to help your CFML development processes.